On the density of strongly minimal algebraic vector fields: Preliminaries

-Obviously, this definition extends the (untwisted) notion of invariance of differential algebra.
-It also coincides with the notion of invariance of \citep[Section 2.2]{Coutinho-Pereira}. \begin{lemma} Let $(X,\mathcal L,v)$ be a twisted algebraic vector field.
-A closed subvariety $Z$ of $X$ is invariant under $v$ if and only if we have a factorization:
+This definition obviously extends the notion of invariance of differential algebra and coincides with the notion of invariance of \citep[Section 2.2]{Coutinho-Pereira}: \begin{lemma} Let $(X,\mathcal L,v)$ be a twisted algebraic vector field.
+A closed subvariety $Z$ of $X$ is $v$-invariant if and only if we have a factorization: